 Gonorrhoea is a sexually transmitted disease (STD) caused by bacteria (Neisseria gonorrheae).
 It used to be known as “the clap”.
 Sexually active people can get it through unprotected vaginal, anal, or oral sex.
 The most frequent symptoms in men are painful urination and penile discharge.
-A urine or swab test is useful to diagnose this STD.
+A urine or swab test is helpful to diagnose this STD.
 Antibiotic treatment is the only way to cure.
 To underestimate or leave gonorrhoea untreated may lead to chronic complications.
 This infection does not develop a specific immunity so that when further exposed, people can catch it again.

-It is hard that the bacteria to survive outside the human body for long.
+It is hard for bacteria to survive outside the human body for a long.
 For this reason, the infection is possible only during direct and intimate contact.
 People can be infected while having vaginal, anal, or oral sex with someone who has gonorrhoea.
 Since this STD is so common, especially in young people, the probability of getting infected during casual sex is high.
 Gonorrhoea can also spread from a pregnant infected woman to her baby during childbirth.
 The infection is not possible when only kissing, hugging, or using swimming pools, toilet seats, sharing baths, towels, cups, plates, or cutlery.

 Some men with gonorrhoea might be non-symptomatic and can spread the infection to their sexual partners.
 However, common symptoms in men could be:

 The urologist recommends a follow-up appointment after treatment, so he can carry out another diagnostic test to see if the treatment effect did eradicate the infection.